This

-page shares with you some great things
+share with you some great things I've

-integrity, commitment and work ethic today, seems a rare
+commitment and work ethic today, seems a rare

 experience.
 For those of you who feel similarly, write